gharveymn/nightswitch/README.md

 This extension is also way too big right now because of the geoip feature.
 This is sort of on my todo list, but if someone wants to do that for me I would be soooooooo happy.

 ## [CHANGELOG](https://github.com/gharveymn/nightswitch/blob/master/CHANGELOG.md)

+### 1.0.6
+Should fix the issue where we were using local ip addresses rather than public.

 ### 1.0.5
 Fixes issue where manually setting the time didn't do anything.